+- Staff should:

+- Sit against a neutral background.

+- Avoid recording in their bedroom where possible (if that's not possible, use a neutral background).

+- Wear appropriate professional clothing.

-- Staff should: - Sit against a neutral background - Avoid recording in their bedroom where possible (if that's not possible, use a neutral background) - Dress like they would for school no pyjamas! - Double check that any other tabs they have open in their browser would be appropriate for a child to see, if they're sharing their screen - Use professional language - Make a recording of the session and keep a log of any face-to-face sessions/video calls that are made.
+- Double check that any other tabs they have open in their browser would be appropriate for a child to see, if they're sharing their screen.

+- Use professional language.

+- Make a recording of the session and keep a log of any face-to-face sessions/video calls that are made.